 |Elah Institute fees||General Information for Applicants|

-The professional opinion including a summary of the results of the diagnosis and detailed recommendations for special test accommodations will be sent to you by registered delivery about two weeks after the feedback session.
+The professional opinion including a summary of the results of the diagnosis and detailed recommendations for special test accommodations will be sent to you, upon your confirmation, by email about three weeks after the feedback session (the third session).
 The whole process, from submission of documents to the Elah Institute until receiving the professional opinion, takes about six weeks.
 However, there are periods, for example leading up to the dates of the Psychometric Entrance Test, when we receive a large number of applications and will not be able to fix an immediate appointment.
 Therefore we recommend applying about three months before you need the professional opinion.

-When applying for diagnosis you should submit the following documents by registered delivery:
+When applying for diagnosis at the Elah Institute in Jerusalem, you should submit the following documents:

-- Proof of payment of the ₪80 administration fee.
+- (to pay, click the link) Proof of payment of the ₪95 administration fee

 - Accompanying documentation — you should attach to your application all documentation concerning the difficulties on account of which you are applying for diagnosis, and also all documentation liable to provide the clinician with information about your developmental process, your academic performance and your medical and emotional condition, both past and present.
 In particular, it is important to attach copies of the following documents: